nicola-lunghi/PySwitch/README.md

 Most actions feature a "mode" parameter.
 This parameter controls the behaviour of the switch as defined here:

-- PushButtonModes.ENABLE: Switch the functionality on (always, no switching off again!)
+- **PushButtonModes.ENABLE**: Switch the functionality on (always, no switching off again!)
-- PushButtonModes.DISABLE: Switch the functionality off (always, no switching on again)
+- **PushButtonModes.DISABLE**: Switch the functionality off (always, no switching on again)
-- PushButtonModes.LATCH: Toggle state on every button push
+- **PushButtonModes.LATCH**: Toggle state on every button push
-- PushButtonModes.MOMENTARY: Enable on push, disable on release
+- **PushButtonModes.MOMENTARY**: Enable on push, disable on release
-- PushButtonModes.MOMENTARY_INVERSE: Disable on push, Enable on release
+- **PushButtonModes.MOMENTARY_INVERSE**: Disable on push, Enable on release
-- PushButtonModes.HOLD_MOMENTARY: Combination of latch, momentary and momentary inverse: If pushed shortly, latch mode is used.
+- **PushButtonModes.HOLD_MOMENTARY**: Combination of latch, momentary and momentary inverse: If pushed shortly, latch mode is used.
 If pushed longer than specified in the "holdTimeMillis" parameter, momentary mode is used (inverse or not: This depends on the current state of the functionality.
 When it is on, it will momentarily be switched off and vice versa).
 This is the default for most of the actions.
-- PushButtonModes.ONE_SHOT: Fire the SET command on every push (show as disabled)
+- **PushButtonModes.ONE_SHOT**: Fire the SET command on every push (show as disabled)

 Each switch can be assigned to any number of actions, which are implementing the functionality for the switch.
 Actions are instances based on the lib/pyswitch/controller/actions/Action base class.
 Normally you would use predefined actions as provided by kemper.py (class KemperActionDefinitions as used in the example above), however you could also directly use the classes defined in lib/pyswitch/controller/actions/actions.py and provide all the MIDI mapping manually.